swt30/thesis/chapters/04-heating/04-heating.md

 This could be the dominant form of heating in such moons.^[@Ross1989]

 The decay of radioactive elements in a planet's interior results in heating.
-In the Earth this value is about half of the total internal energy generation.^[@Davies1980] The so-called "chondritic coincidence"^[@Suess1956; @Urey1956] refers to the fact this energy generation rate per unit mass is about the same as that observed in chondrites.
+In the Earth this value is about half of the total internal energy generation^[@Davies1980] while in icy Solar System bodies it tends to be the dominant source of energy.^[@Hussmann2006]
+The so-called "chondritic coincidence"^[@Suess1956; @Urey1956] refers to the fact the Earth's energy generation rate per unit mass is about the same as that observed in chondrites.

 Cooling and contraction supply the remainder of a planet's internal energy budget.
 In the Earth, the other half of the internal energy is supplied by cooling.